 Just like Dr Vieira, medical experts across the world have the challenging job of establishing if an individual has been tortured, otherwise ill-treated, or not.
 When they exist, medical reports usually make an important part of a legal case against a particular government or are crucial factors when an individual applies for asylum in another country.

-Experts are trained for years in forensic science – a branch of medicine that, among other things, deals with identifying signs of abuse in individuals and in human remains.
+Experts are trained for years in forensic science – a branch of medicine that, among other thing, deals with identifying signs of abuse in individuals and in human remains.

 However, physical injuries are only half of the story.
 With torture techniques becoming more sophisticated across the world, perpetrators aim to leave few, if any, physical marks on detainees and often rely on psychological torture instead.

 Techniques used often include sleep deprivation, humiliation, mock executions, threats of abuse and sensory deprivation, among many others.
-Proving their use is difficult.
+Proving they were practiced is difficult.

-Dr Vieira agrees that torture techniques have evolved to become more sophisticated but experts still have ways of determining if an individual has been tortured.
+Dr. Vieira agrees that torture techniques have evolved to become more sophisticated, but experts have ways of determining if an individual has been tortured.

-“Most forms of torture are designed not to leave any kind of marks in the body but there are ways to know if someone has been tortured.
-Torture survivors would usually describe particular experiences, the room they were tortured in, the colour of the walls, the light, the torturer’s clothes.
-Also when several people describe the same story that shows me a pattern that is repeated and that shows that the practice is happening.”
+“Most forms of torture are designed not to leave any kind of marks in the body.
+But there are ways to know if someone has been tortured.
+Torture survivors would usually describe particular experiences, the room they were tortured in, the color of the walls, the light in the roof, the clothes of the torturer.
+Also, when several people describe the same story that shows me a pattern that is repeated and that shows that the practice is happening.”

 Dr. Vieira is hopeful about the future.
 He thinks achievements in forensic medicine are key for the advancement of justice, which is what he works for every day.